How To Build Your First Trad Rack

 The first spring loaded camming devices were invented by Ray Jardine after the technical innovations of Greg Lowe in the early 1970s.
 These were designed to protect the parallel sided cracks that were so prevalent in the sandstone and granite climbing areas of the US.
 Nowadays the most popular camming units tend to be the double-axle camming units such as Black Diamonds Camalots and DMM Dragon Cams due to them having a wider range for each individual unit.

-For micro cams Black Diamond, Metolius and Totem seem to be leading the pack.
+For micro cams also Black Diamond and DMM seem to lead the pack.
 I carry between a single and double set of cams depending on where I’m climbing, due to the high prices it can be a good idea to partner up with buying cams buying odd and even sizes!

 Slings are very versatile pieces of equipment that can be used as protection for threading or looping over rock spikes to equalising parts of a belay.
 I tend to carry several 120cm slings and one 16ft sling (don’t ask me why I swing between metric and imperial!).
 I’m a big fan of Edelrid’s aramid slings for belays as the knots are easy to untie.